SiegeLord/SLRConfig/Readme.md

 raw string for when you're tired of escaping = {{"embedded quote -> " <-"}}

-there is not builtin date format = 1970/01/01 there are no bulltin integers = 1_000_000 all values are strings = -1.5
+there is no builtin date format = 1970/01/01 there are no bulltin integers = 1_000_000 all values are strings = -1.5